What Is A Virtual Phone Number?

 Types of Virtual Phone Number

 The same categories of phone numbers apply to virtual numbers too.
-Geographic, non-geographic and national virtual phone numbers for business are all available.
+Geographic, non-geographic and national UK virtual phone numbers for business are all available.

 Use international phone numbers to enable French customers, for example, to be able to reach you on a French phone number.
 This saves your customers overseas from being charged hefty calling costs just to reach you with an enquiry about your latest product.